Who Dat Boy

-"Who Dat Boy" is a song by American rapper Tyler, the Creator featuring fellow American rapper ASAP Rocky.
-It was released on June 30, 2017 alongside, "911 / Mr. Lonely" through Columbia Records, as the lead singles from the Tyler, the Creator's fourth studio album Flower Boy.
-The song was written by the two artists and produced by Tyler, the Creator.
+"Who Dat Boy" is a song written and performed by American rapper and producer Tyler, the Creator featuring fellow American rapper ASAP Rocky.
+Produced by the former, it was released on June 30, 2017 alongside, "911 / Mr. Lonely" through Columbia Records, as the lead singles from his fifth studio album Flower Boy.

 Background

 Tyler, the Creator began a one-week countdown on Twitter and Instagram to promote and release the two dual-singles called "Who Dat Boy" and "911 / Mr. Lonely" on June 30, 2017.
 The single debuted at 87 on the Billboard Hot 100.
 The song was originally written for Schoolboy Q, but he turned it down.

 Music video

 The song's accompanying music video was uploaded on June 29, 2017 on Tyler's official YouTube channel.
 The music video was directed by Tyler under the pseudonym Wolf Haley.
 The music video features rapper Action Bronson's face being sewn onto Tyler's, as well as visual allusions to the 2017 film Get Out.
 It also features a snippet of the song "911/ Mr. Lonely" at the end of the track.
 The video features rapper A$AP Rocky, who is the doctor performing the operation, and Tucker Tripp, who is Tyler's co-driver.